36 Drought-tolerant Plants with Names and Pictures

 The Teddy Bear Vine like its relative Cyanotis somaliensis bears stems which cascade downwards making it perfect for a hanging basket, a pedestal or a table-top.

-Cyanotis kewensis thrives in bright, indirect light with some morning sunshine, moderate warmth and humidity, moderately moist, rich, well-drained soils.
+Cyanotis kewensis thrives in bright indirect light with 4-6 hours of morning sunshine, warmth of 15-270C, humidity of 50-55% and moderately moist, rich succulents soils and monthly feeding during the growing season.
 Learn more on how to grow and care for Teddy Bear Vine.

 18. String of Rubies Plant (Othonna capensis)